-The continued requirement for cost reduction by the organisation will mean that in 2015/16 a balance will need to be struck between any proposed increases in individual remuneration and the need to ensure that workforce expenditure remains in line with the agreed budget for the workforce set in the context of the increased Manchester Minimum Wage.
+The continued requirement for cost reduction by the organisation will mean that in 2016/17 a balance will need to be struck between any proposed increases in individual remuneration and the need to ensure that workforce expenditure remains in line with the agreed budget for the workforce set in the context of the increased Manchester Minimum Wage and market conditions.

 Where necessary, new or redesigned roles may be required to support delivery of the organisation's priorities.
-Remuneration packages agreed will need to align with the available budget and agreed principles whilst supporting the appointment of the most effective candidate, either internally or externally.
+Remuneration packages agreed will need to align with the available budget and agreed principles whilst supporting the appointment of the most effective candidate in the current economic context, either internally or externally.

-The organisation's overarching strategy will be to ensure the cost of its workforce falls within the budget allocation agreed by the Council in March 2015 as part of the organisation's overall budget for 2015/16 (subject to any contractual obligations arising from national pay bargaining).
-The Council's budget has made allowances for the agreed NJC pay award of 2.2% from January 2015 to March 2016 (and an equivalent award for those members of staff covered by other Conditions of Service), in addition to the increase of the Manchester Minimum Wage,.
-The Authority will continue to consult fully with Trade Unions representing its workforce on the impact of any changes in pay.
+The organisation's overarching strategy will be to ensure the cost of its workforce falls within the budget allocation agreed by the Council in March 2016 as part of the organisation's overall budget for 2016/17 (subject to any contractual obligations arising from national pay bargaining).
+Whilst no agreement has yet been reached in relation to a pay award for the 2016/17 period, the Council's budget has made allowances for a 1% award for NJC employees (and an equivalent for those members of staff covered by other Conditions of Service), in addition to the increase of the Manchester Minimum Wage.
+The Authority will continue to consult with Trade Unions representing its workforce on the impact of any changes in pay.